Community Stack Announces Community Engine, Targeting Redefinition of the Global Community Platform Market

 Alongside Community Engine, Community Stack will launch Community Switchboard in late April 2026 — a free digital infrastructure platform providing charities, CICs, and grassroots organisations across the UK with accessible, credible digital presences and structured pathways to discovery.

-Press Office – Community Stack
+Explore Community Stack